How to Get from Baku to Sheki & Things To Do in Sheki

 Things to do in Sheki

 You can see all of the main sights of Sheki in a fairly leisurely day, however, if you want to stay for longer then there are also a number of great hiking opportunities in the region.
-The Sheki Wikitravel page lists a few options and you can also visit the Tourist Information Centre located at the Palace of the Shaki Khans or speak to your guesthouse owner.
+You can visit the Tourist Information Centre located at the Palace of the Shaki Khans or speak to your guesthouse owner.

 Palace of Shaki Khans